shaizel/ng2-styler/README.md

 npm run all

 ```
+In order to check the runtime theme selector you can open: http://localhost:3000 for first theme and http://localhost:3000/?compact for the compact theme.

 # Roadmap
  - add helper functions for color manipulations (darken, lighten etc.)
  - better fetching of Reflect object